Using the Device Manager Page

 • Create Asset Record.
 Creates an asset record for each selected device.
 For details on asset records, see the Asset Management section.

 • Schedule Maintenance.
 Leads to the Maintenance Schedule page.
 In this page you can specify a date and time to put each selected device into "maintenance mode".
-During maintenance mode, SL1 will not generate events about the selected devices.
+During maintenance mode, Skylar One will not generate events about the selected devices.
 You can choose to disable or enable polling during maintenance mode.
-Even if polling is enabled, SL1 will collect information from the selected devices but will not generate events for the devices.
+Even if polling is enabled, Skylar One will collect information from the selected devices but will not generate events for the devices.
 For details on scheduling maintenance, see the section on Maintenance.

 • Find Collection Label Duplicates.
 Leads to the Duplicates page.
 In this page, you can view a list of devices where the Collection Labels have more than one possible presentation object aligned.
 From this page, you can manually align a single presentation object with a Collection label for a device.
 For more information on Collection Labels, see the section Grouping Dynamic Application Data Using Collection Labels.

 • Change Collection State.
-Changes the status of the device in SL1.
+Changes the status of the device in Skylar One.
 The choices are:

 • Active.
-SL1 polls the device on a regular basis and updates the data displayed in SL1.
+Skylar One polls the device on a regular basis and updates the data displayed in Skylar One.

 • Disabled.
-SL1 does not poll the device.
-Data displayed in SL1 is not updated.
+Skylar One does not poll the device.
+Data displayed in Skylar One is not updated.

 • Change User Maintenance Mode.
 Changes the user maintenance mode setting for the selected devices.
 For details on user maintenance mode, see the section on Maintenance.

 • Move To Organization: Associates a device with an organization.
-The list of choices will include all organizations in SL1.
-For details on organizations in SL1, see the Organizations and Users section.
+The list of choices will include all organizations in Skylar One.
+For details on organizations in Skylar One, see the Organizations and Users section.

 • Add to Device Group.
 This option aligns the selected devices with the selected device group.
 The selected devices will then appear in Device Group Views and will inherit the properties of the device group, including scheduling, access, and visibility.